 When starting your weight loss plan, set a variety of realistic goals: long-term goals, short-term goals, ultimate goals, and specific goals.
 Give yourself many small goals to help you achieve your main goal.
 For example, instead of only setting the goal to lose 50 pounds, you can start with goals that include exercising for 30 minutes every day or swapping out junk food for a healthier alternative.
 Be realistic, and be specific.

-Schedule an appointment with a CHI St. Joseph Health physician today to discuss your weight loss goals and options.
-If you have a BMI between 30 and 40 and haven't succeeded at weight loss through diet and exercise alone, you may want to ask about the ReShape Dual Balloon available at CHI St. Joseph Health.
+Schedule an appointment with a St. Joseph Health physician today to discuss your weight loss goals and options.
+If you have a BMI between 30 and 40 and haven't succeeded at weight loss through diet and exercise alone, you may want to ask about the ReShape Dual Balloon available at St. Joseph Health.